AzureAD/microsoft-authentication-library-for-dotnet/MauiStatus.md

 </div>

 ### MauiAppB2C
-This performs basic authentication using ATS + ATI flow using external identity provider.
+This performs basic authentication using ATS + ATI flow using external identity providers.
 The test steps used are:
 1. ATS + ATI
 2. ATS